 Under King County's pre-Growth Management Act planning system, if a community plan conflicted with the comprehensive plan, the community plan governed.
 Under the Growth Management Act, the comprehensive plan prevails over "subarea" plans (RCW 36.70A.080(2)).
 The 1994 King County Comprehensive Plan spelled out the relationship between the comprehensive plan and community plans and directed the county to review community plans and repeal or revise them to eliminate conflicts.
 The county has reviewed the community plans adopted between 1973 and 1994 and determined that, while most community plans' policies are redundant (or, in a few cases, in conflict with the 1994 Comprehensive Plan), some are area-specific or issue-specific and should be readopted as part of the comprehensive plan.

-Although the community plans (except for Fall City, West Hill and White Center) are no longer in effect as separately adopted plans, in many cases the published plan documents contain valuable historical information about King County's communities and other information that provides background for the policies listed below and for the portions of the local pre-Growth Management Act area zoning that remain in effect.
+Although the majority of the community plans (((except for West Hill and White Center))) are no longer in effect as separately adopted plans, in many cases the published plan documents contain valuable historical information about King County's communities and other information that provides background for the policies listed below and for the portions of the local pre-Growth Management Act area zoning that remain in effect.
 The following sections of this chapter will be updated, as appropriate, to reflect the new Community Service Area subarea plans as they are adopted.

 In Chapter 11 Community Service Area Subarea Planning, starting on page 11-39, amend policy as follows: